InfamousMusicify/MOTD/README.md

 __[Suggest Motd's for this pack here!](https://www.reddit.com/user/InfamousMusicify/comments/pznw9e/trmotd_suggestions/)__

 Motd Sources:
-     All the Minecraft Splashes as of Dec 2019, an evergrowing # of 2b2t Motds,
+     All the Minecraft Splashes as of Dec 2019, all of 2b2t Motds as of Feb 2021,
      Ubuntu 2007 Forums Motds, Discord Loading Lines, Google Translate Resource Pack,
      Minecraft Advancements, Random Ideas, And a fair amount of custom Motds,
      All Realms's Twitch Quotes as of 3-27-20, All Futurama Motd's.